meerama91/SpaceSociety_SiliconValley/README.md

   - edit getting context
   - set stack of fragments with navigation
 * issues
-  - app crashes is there is not enough memory for the file
+  - app crashes if there is not enough memory for the file
   - songduration is not shown in player